Eucalyptus microcorys: Description

 Eucalyptus microcorys is a tree that typically grows to a height of 40-60 m, occasionally to 70 m and forms a lignotuber.
 It has rough, fibrous or stringy brownish bark on the trunk and branches.
 Young plants and coppice regrowth have egg-shaped leaves that are paler on the lower surface, 40-110 mm long and 15-50 mm wide.
 Adult leaves are glossy green, paler on the lower surface, lance-shaped to egg-shaped or slightly curved, 60-150 mm long and 15-35 mm wide on a petiole 10-15 mm long.
 The leaf veins are prominent, well-spaced and at an angle greater than 45° to the leaf mid-rib.
 The flower buds are usually arranged at the ends of the branchlets, on a branched peduncle in groups of seven or nine, the peduncle 4-18 mm long, the individual buds on pedicels 4-8 mm long.
 Mature buds are club-shaped, yellow, 3-5 mm long and about 3 mm wide with a rounded operculum.
 Flowering occurs between August and January and the flowers are white to lemon-yellow.
 The fruit is a woody conical capsule 5-9 mm long and 5-6 mm wide with the valves near rim level.

 Taxonomy and naming

 Eucalyptus microcorys was first formally described in 1860 by Ferdinand von Mueller in Fragmenta Phytographiae Australiae from specimens collected by Hermann Beckler near the Hastings and Macleay Rivers.
 The specific epithet (microcorys) is from the ancient Greek micro- meaning "small" and corys meaning "helmet".

 Distribution and habitat

 Tallowwood mainly grows in tall open forest on fertile soil on slopes and ridges and in valleys.
-It is found from Fraser Island in Queensland, south to Cooranbong in New South Wales and as far inland as Toowoomba.
+It is found from K'gari in Queensland, south to Cooranbong in New South Wales and as far inland as Toowoomba.